Bethel Park, Pennsylvania: History

+The completion of the Pittsburgh Railways Interurbans in the early 1900s opened up Bethel Park to accelerated growth and development, making the area an early example of a streetcar suburb.
+While most of the Pittsburgh area's passenger rail and streetcar services were discontinued in the 1950s and 1960s, and further growth was fueled by automobiles, the trolley lines through Bethel Park were kept in service and upgraded to modern light rail standards in the 1980s.

-The first armored car robbery in the U.S. occurred on March 11, 1927, when a Brinks truck, heading towards the Coverdale Mine about a mile away was attacked.
-Paul Jaworski and Flatheads gang destroyed the road with dynamite to steal a mining payroll.
+The first armored car robbery in the U.S. occurred in Bethel Park on March 11, 1927, when a Brinks truck was attacked while heading towards the Coverdale Mine about a mile away.
+Paul Jaworski and the Flathead gang destroyed the road with dynamite to steal a mining payroll.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 11.7 sqmi, all land.
 Its average elevation is 1197 ft above sea level.
 Bethel Park lies at the margin between the Pittsburgh Low Plateau and Waynesburg Hills Sections of the Allegheny Plateau physiographic province.
 The area is characterized as a maturely dissected region where the ephemeral minor tributaries converge into the tributaries of principal streams.